andreacfromtheapp/elm_speakandspell/README.md

 - [ ] create error pages for different status and messages
 - [ ] custom (parsed) message depending on the error nature
 - [ ] custom CSS to resemble the UI (e.g: spell ERROR with Speak & Spell styled keys)

-### loading page

-- [ ] create a custom loading page
-  - [ ] use CSS to spell LOADING with Speak & Spell styled keys
-  - [ ] animated the LOADING words on screen

 ### others